Extra cash for your holiday spending in Uganda

 Cash

-When you reach Uganda, change some of the money to Uganda shilling so that you will easily spend that as you visit various parts of the country.
+When you reach Uganda, change some of the money to Uganda shillings so that you will easily spend that as you visit various parts of the country.

-Keep your foreign exchange recipes such that as you leave Uganda, you can change the money back to USD or any other currency you prefer.
+Keep your foreign exchange receipts such that when you leave Uganda, you can change the money back to USD or any other currency you prefer.

 Travelers Cheques